phrank-ly/wp-embed-plugin/readme.txt

 For more information on subscribing to Phrankly, visit https://www.phrankly.com/getstarted

 == Installation ==
-Setting up the Phrankly Wordpress plugin is easily accomplished in a few short steps:
+Setting up the Phrankly Wordpress plugin is easy:

 1. Sign up for Phrankly at https://www.phrankly.com/getstarted
   i.
 Follow the directions to set up your page and update your information, including your sourcing or distribution.